 - If needed, what types of rehabilitative services are available?

 - How long will my child need to stay in the hospital?

 - What are the possible side effects of this treatment plan, both in the short term and the long term?

 - How will treatment affect my child’s daily life?
 Will he or she be able to go to school and perform his or her usual activities?

 - Could this treatment affect my child’s ability to become pregnant or have children in the future?
 If so, should my family talk with a fertility specialist before treatment begins?

-- If I’m worried about managing the costs related to my child’s medical care, who can help me with these concerns?
+- If I’m worried about managing the costs related to cancer care, who can help me with these concerns?

 - What follow-up tests will my child need, and how often will he or she need them?

 - What support services are available to my child?
-To my family?
+To the rest of my family?

 - Whom should I call for questions or problems?

 The next section offers some more resources that may be helpful to you.
 Use the menu on the side of your screen to select Additional Resources, or you can select another section, to continue reading this guide.